pitsolu/rbacnot-builder/README.md

-Laravel RBAC and Annotations
+Laravel RbacNot Builder
 ===

-This is a sample project.
-It's aim is to demonstrate creation of role based access control as annotations on methods
+This is a builder project for [pitsolu/rbacnot](https://github.com/pitsolu/rbacnot).

-It makes authorization simpler and more evident.
-See example below:
+The aim of `pitsolu/rbacnot` is to do something like this with role based access:

 ```php
 /**